Rishthegreat/Notes/School/Great Depression.md

 	- People hanging on the side of trains because they need to migrate, but have no money to do so
 	- A lot of people lining up outside soup kitchens
 	- Many people lining up outside movie theatres in order to watch movies for entertainment
+	- People protesting and demanding for work
+	- Segregation was still prevalentk